AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

   An email is sent to the invited Tenant Administrator.

-## 2. Wait for invited tenants to accept invitation
+## Step 2: Wait for invited tenants to accept invitation

 After you send an invitation to another tenant, wait for its Tenant Administrator to accept the email invitation.

 If the invited tenant administrator does not receive the initial email invitation, you can resend it to them.
 For instructions, see <xref:community-resend-invitation>.

-## 3. Confirm the invitation
+## Step 3: Confirm the invitation

 To confirm an invitation, follow these steps: